nmccarty/idris2-tutorial/src/Tutorial/DataTypes/Exercises1.md

 Use pattern matching to implement your own versions of boolean operators `(&&)` and `(||)`, calling them `and` and `or` respectively.

+> [!TIP]
-Note: One way to go about this is to enumerate all four possible combinations of two boolean values and give the result for each.
+> One way to go about this is to enumerate all four possible combinations of two boolean values and give the result for each.
 However, there is a shorter, more clever way, requiring only two pattern matches for each of the two functions.

 ## Exercise 2

 Define your own data type representing different units of time (seconds, minutes, hours, days, weeks), and implement the following functions for converting between time spans with different units.

+> [!TIP]
-Hint: Use integer division (`div`) when going from seconds to some larger unit like hours).
+> Use integer division (`div`) when going from seconds to some larger unit like hours).

 ```idris
 data UnitOfTime = Second -- add additional values